missionpinball/mpf-docs/hardware/pololu_maestro/index.rst

 6. Future enhancements
 ----------------------

-The Pololu Maestro servo controllers can accept speed and acceleration settings which specify how fast the servo moves to the new position, and how (or whether) it accelerates and decelerates when starting and stopping.

-These settings have not been implemented in MPF.
-(They're not hard, we just haven't done it.)
-So if you need them, contact us and we'll add them.)

-Also the multiple Pololu Maestro controllers can be chained together (via a single USB port).
-We also don't have support for that.
+Multiple Pololu Maestro controllers can be chained together (via a single USB port).
+We don't have support for that yet.
 (It requires adding and additional address setting to the servo config.)
-Again if you want that, let us know and we'll add it.
+If you want that, let us know and we'll add it.